 How many days do you need in Queenstown?

 Ideally, plan on spending three or more days in Queenstown.
 This gives you enough time to indulge in all of the adrenaline packed activities that Queenstown has to offer, with the option to day trip to the Milford Sound, Arrowtown, Glenorchy, or Wanaka.
+Learn how to plan your perfect visit with our Queenstown Itinerary.

 Is Queenstown worth it?